Can humans become infected with Avian Influenza?

 The disease, HPAI is not known to be present in Australia.
 Ongoing surveillance here continues to confirm this.
 Therefore it is extremely unlikely that a dead bird, found on the street, in a backyard or in parks has died of Avian Influenza.

 If you find a dead bird in the wild you may simply leave it there.
-If you come across several dead birds in the wild, you are encouraged to report the sighting to DPIPWE's all hours hotline on 1800 675 888.
+If you come across several dead birds in the wild, you are encouraged to report the sighting by calling the Emergency Animal Disease Phone: 1800 675 888.

 If you dispose of a dead bird, it is common sense to handle it hygienically: